 It’s annoying if you are waiting nearby, the repeated request to everyone who passes by, but for her, her next meal may depend on it.
 So, I try not to be annoyed.

-In the afternoon, I re-potted two of my larger pot plants, a Fiddle Leave Fig and an umbrella tree, into new 50 centimetre pots, which I risked Bunnings to get.
+In the afternoon, I re-potted two of my larger pot plants, a Fiddle Leave Fig and an umbrella tree, into new 50 centimetre pots, which I risked going out into the people at Bunnings to get.
 Even I have to turn YouTube off occasionally.
+No, seriously some days I do?

-I got up on the roof with my silicon gun and had a go at sealing the leaking roof, which I have just been staring at when it has rained lately, seemingly, incapable of thinking of it unless it was raining.
+I got up on the roof with my silicon gun [another think I risk Bunnings to get] and had a go at sealing my leaking roof, which I only think of, and end up just staring at, when it has rained, seemingly, incapable of thinking of it unless there is wet weather.
 So, yay me.
 No rain forecast for 24 hours, but then a lot of it was predicted.
 So, yay me again.

 No comments: